 The programs presented by the Ontario Conference of Judges constitute the Core Program of the Ontario Court of Justice education programming.
-The Ontario Conference of Judges has two Education Committees (criminal and family) composed of a number of judges, one of whom is normally designated as the education chair.
+The Ontario Conference of Judges has two Education Committees (criminal and family) composed of a number of judges.
+The chair of each committee is nominated by the Ontario Conference of Judges to be on the Education Secretariat.
 These committees meet as required and work throughout the year on the planning, development and presentation of the core education programs.

 The Ontario Conference of Judges presents three education programs in the area of family law, one each in January (the Judicial Development Institute), May (in conjunction with the Annual meeting of the Court) and September.
 Generally speaking, the principal topics are a) Child Welfare, and b) Family Law (custody, access and support).
 Additional topics involving skills development, case management, legislative changes, social context and other areas are incorporated as the need arises.
-Each program is of two to three days duration and all judges presiding in family law courts are entitled and encouraged to attend.
+Each program is of two to three days duration and is open to any judge who spends a significant amount of his or her time presiding over family law matters.